titapo/ezy/doc/tutorial/04_extended_type.md

 # Extended type

-We have the following function:
+We have the following function, which is part of a public API, so the its signature cannot be changed.

 ```cpp
 std::vector<std::string> get_words_longer_than(const std::vector<std::string>& words, size_t treshold)